strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Spidertrap.md

 Example 2: Providing a List of Links
 ------------------------------------

 Start Spidertrap.
 This time give it a file to use to generate its links.

+You may need to press ctrl+c to kill your existing spidertrap session.

+Now, restart it with the following options:

 `/opt/spidertrap$` **`python3 spidertrap.py directory-list-2.3-big.txt`**